By Bill Tsutsui

 Based on the success of Key Issues in Asian Studies and the appearance of other “short title” initiatives (such as Palgrave Pivot and Stanford Briefs), the AAS has decided to create a new book series known simply as Asia Shorts.
 Conceived as concise, readable volumes, written by highly qualified authors and rooted in the latest scholarship, Asia Shorts aims to make rigorous, timely, and accessible work in our field available to broad audiences.
 Unlike the pedagogically focused Key Issues series, Asia Shorts will be addressed to a wider public, going beyond scholars, teachers, and students to include informed general readers, travelers and tourists, as well as journalists, policymakers, and other professionals.
 Importantly, Asia Shorts titles are intended to have an edge, a clear point of view, a well-defined (and even provocative) argument that will engage readers with the compelling issues, critical debates, and profound complexities of Asia and Asian Studies.
 As one might describe Asia Shorts in a tweet: “Small volumes with a big message, strong scholarship for a wide audience.”

-The first Asia Shorts title will appear in print this fall.
+The first Asia Shorts title will appear in print early in 2018.
 Jeffrey Alexander’s Drinking Bomb and Shooting Meth: Alcohol and Drug Use in Postwar Japan is a fascinating and revealing overview of the business, marketing, science, and culture of selling and consuming beer and whiskey, hangover pills and stimulants, in the decades after World War II.
 Drinking Bomb is an engaging read, filled with insight and informative detail (both meth and crystal meth were first synthesized in Japan?!), and very timely in a historical moment of opioid crisis, marijuana legalization, and a drug war in the Philippines.

 A number of additional Asia Shorts are currently in the pipeline, on topics as varied as public art in Pyongyang and Chinese science fiction, environmental politics in South Asia and cross-cultural friendships in 1930s Shanghai, everything from a sweeping reconsideration of our conceptions of public health in Asia to a contrarian perspective on the contemporary international relations of northeast Asia.
 Our goal is to publish approximately three new Asia Shorts volumes each year and to address issues reflecting the full geographic, disciplinary, thematic, and chronological diversity of Asia and the AAS.
 As the editor of this new series, my job of reviewing proposals and manuscripts has been a pure joy; I have been able to work with top scholars in the field, learn a great deal about engaging, important subjects, and read full drafts of books in a single, satisfying sitting.
 I hope other members of the AAS and readers far beyond our association will enjoy the new Asia Shorts volumes and this concise, innovative format as much as I (and the peer reviewers of the manuscripts) have.